Pollinator Garden

 Bayberry Garden – a Native Pollinator Pathway

-Previously a patch of grass and weeds, the Bayberry common area traffic island is now a pollinator garden.
+Previously a patch of grass and weeds, the Bayberry traffic island is now a pollinator garden and part of the Northeast Pollinator Pathway.
 Native shrubs and wildflowers planted here provide food and shelter for the bees, butterflies, and hummingbirds that summer in New York.

 Pollinators are declining worldwide, posing a threat to both agriculture and our natural environments.
 This traffic island is intended to serve as a demonstration garden of wildflowers Bayberry residents might grow on their own property.